edinburghlivinglab/dds/README.md

 Repo for shared files and documents for the *Data, Design and Society* course.

+Course web page is at: http://edinburghlivinglab.github.io/dds/

-See https://github.com/edinburghlivinglab/dds/wiki/Food-and-Sustainability for most up-to-date info.
+See https://github.com/edinburghlivinglab/dds/wiki/Food-and-Sustainability for planning info.